Actindo-AG/Documentation/README.md

   Use this command to switch to another branch.

 - *git checkout -b [branch_name]*
-  Use this command to create a new branch and switch to it by replacing *[branch_name]* with the name of the new branch.
+  Use this command to create a new branch to the branch you are working on and switch to it by replacing *[branch_name]* with the name of the new branch.
+The state of changes of the current branch is taken as initial state for the new branch.
+To take the main branch as base, you have to switch to the main branch before creating a new branch.
   For documentation purposes, use the JIRA ticket number for the branch name.
 If you are working on a single ticket, use this number, if you are working on a ticket which makes part of an epic, use the epic ticket number as branch name.

 - *git branch*
   Use this command to show all existing branches in the local repo.
 The branch you are currently working on is highlighted.